Configure the Backend Input Forms¶

 Field type “user”¶

 User generates free definable form fields which can be processed by any PHP function.
-For further information, refer to the documentation which is available online and to the TYPO3-Code API.
+For further information, refer to the documentation which is available online and to the TYPO3-Core API.

 Field type “flex”¶